Pomeranian dog

-The Pomeranian (often known as a Pom) is a breed of dog of the Spitz type that is named for the Pomerania region in north-west Poland and north-east Germany in Central Europe.
+The Pomeranian (also known as a Pom, Pommy or Pome) is a breed of dog of the Spitz type that is named for the Pomerania region in north-west Poland and north-east Germany in Central Europe.
 Classed as a toy dog breed because of its small size, the Pomeranian is descended from larger Spitz-type dogs, specifically the German Spitz.
-It has been determined by the Fédération Cynologique Internationale to be part of the German Spitz breed; and in many countries, they are known as the Zwergspitz ("Dwarf Spitz").

 The breed has been made popular by a number of royal owners since the 18th century.
-Queen Victoria owned a particularly small Pomeranian and consequently, the smaller variety became universally popular.
-During Queen Victoria's lifetime alone, the size of the breed decreased by half.
-Overall, the Pomeranian is a sturdy, healthy dog.
-The most common health issues are luxating patella and tracheal collapse.
-More rarely, the breed can have Alopecia X, a skin condition colloquially known as "black skin disease".
-This is a genetic disease which causes the dog's skin to turn black and lose all or most of its hair.
+Queen Victoria owned a particularly small Pomeranian, and consequently, the smaller variety became universally popular.
+During Victoria's lifetime alone, the size of the breed decreased by half.
 As of 2017, in terms of registration figures, since at least 1998, the breed has ranked among the top fifty most popular breeds in the United States, and the current fashion for small dogs has increased their popularity worldwide.

 Appearance

 Pomeranians are small dogs weighing 1.36–3.17 kg and standing 8–14 in high at the withers.
 They are compact but sturdy dogs with an abundant textured coat with a highly plumed tail set high and flat.
 The top coat forms a ruff of fur on the neck, which Poms are well known for, and they also have a fringe of feathery hair on the hindquarters.